learn-co-curriculum/dsc-introduction-to-time-series/README.md

 ## Summary

 In this introductory lesson, we learnt how to create a time-series object in Python using Pandas.
 We learnt to fulfil all the requirements for a dataset to be classified as a time-series by ensuring timestamp values as data index.
 Basic data handling techniques for getting time-series data ready for further analysis were introduced.
+We also learnt how to explore the temporal relationships with line, scatter, and autocorrelation plots.
+We also explored the distribution of observations with histograms and density plots and change in distribution of observations with box and whisker and heat map plots.